William D. McCrackan: Life

-McCrackan was born in Munich, then part of the Kingdom of Bavaria.
+McCrackan was born on February 12, 1864 in Munich, then part of the Kingdom of Bavaria.
 His great-grandfather was Scottish and immigrated to New Haven, Connecticut around the time of the French and Indian War.
-He graduated from St. Paul's School in Concord, New Hampshire and Trinity College in Hartford in 1885, afterward traveling to Europe to continue his education at the Heidelberg University in Germany.
+He had his early education in Switzerland, Germany and France before coming to the United States where he graduated from St. Paul's School in Concord, New Hampshire, and Trinity College in Hartford in 1885.
+He studied at Yale and afterwards traveled to Europe to continue his education at the Heidelberg University in Germany.
 He lived in Europe for several years before returning to the United States.
+In 1892 McCrackan wrote The Rise of the Swiss Republic, a study of democratic governance through the example of the Swiss.
+The book was highly successful, and was used as a textbook in schools and colleges.
+As one reviewer wrote: "Had Mr. McCrackan written no other book it would have obtained for him a secure place in this high order of literature."
+McCrackan joined the American Historical Association; and in 1894 published two more books, Romance and Teutonic Switzerland, a book on history and travel in Switzerland; and Swiss Solutions of American Problems, a highly praised political book on direct government drawing on James Bryce's work on democracies.